-We turn to the behavior of locative-shifted loci under ellipsis.
-As discussed in Section 2.2.2, it was argued in Schlenker 2014 that high loci on bound variables can be disregarded in ellipsis resolution (and in the 'focus dimension' under only), just as is the case of phi-features in English.
-Schlenker 2014 concluded that (strongly iconic) height specifications of bound loci share the behavior of phi-features in being selectively ignored in the course of ellipsis resolution and under only.
+As noted, Schlenker 2014 concluded that (strongly iconic) height specifications of bound loci share the behavior of phi-features in being selectively ignored in the course of ellipsis resolution and under only.
 Still, this need not show that height specifications are features: as Schlenker 2014 noted, it might be that a broader class of elements displays this behavior, rather than just featural elements.
 In addition, in case only featural elements can be ignored under ellipsis and only, this may be syntactically constrained, or unconstrained; one prominent view is that only features that can be taken to be inherited under binding by antecedent with the same features can be disregarded under ellipsis.

-The debate is summarized in (34).
+The debate is summarized in (40).

-- (34) Syntactically Constrained vs. Syntactically Unconstrained views. - (i) Syntactically Constrained: it is only features that can be taken to be inherited under binding by antecedent with the same fatures can be disregarded under ellipsis and only. - (ii) Syntactically Unconstrained: some elements can be disgarded under ellipsis and only regardless of whether they can be taken to be inherited under binding by an antecedent with the same features. - a.
+- (40) Syntactically Constrained vs. Syntactically Unconstrained views. - (i) Syntactically Constrained: it is only features that can be taken to be inherited under binding by antecedent with the same fatures can be disregarded under ellipsis and only. - (ii) Syntactically Unconstrained: some elements can be disgarded under ellipsis and only regardless of whether they can be taken to be inherited under binding by an antecedent with the same features. a.
 Strong View: Only features can be disregarded. - b.
 Weak View: Featural and non-featural elements can be disregarded.

-An example of a Syntactically Constrained view is sketched in (35) (Schlenker 2016), within a theory in which features can be disregarded under ellipsis because they may be inherited by way of morpho-syntactic agreement.
+An example of a Syntactically Constrained view is sketched in (41) (Schlenker 2016), within a theory in which features can be disregarded under ellipsis and only because they may be inherited by way of morpho-syntactic agreement.
 In this case, a feature F on a pronoun pro can remain uninterpreted if pro is bound by an element with feature F - henceforth 'deletion under agreement' (see Heim 1991, 2008, Kratzer 2009, Schlenker 1999, 2003, Stechow 2004).
-The mechanism is illustrated in (36) where the gender/person features her_i and my_i remain uninterpreted.
+The mechanism is illustrated in (42) where the gender/person features her_i and my_i remain uninterpreted.
 But it must be borne in mind that this is just one example of a family of diverse analyses that take the 'disappearing act' of some specifications under ellipsis and related constructions to be restricted to featural elements.

-- (35) a.
-Optionally delete the feature F of a variable v^F if (i) v^F appears next to a λ -abstractor λv^F , and the appearance of λv^F is triggered by an expression with feature F, or (ii) v^F is bound by λv^F . - b. λ -abstractors inherit the features of the expressions that trigger their appearance. - (36) In my study group, - a. only Mary did her homework (... therefore John didn't do his). - a'. only Mary $\lambda i^{\text{fem}} t_i \text{ did } \frac{1}{\text{her}i} homework$ - b. only I did my homework (... therefore others didn't do theirs). - b'. only I $\lambda i^{1st} t_i^{1st} did \frac{my_i}{m}$ homework
+- (41) a.
+Optionally delete the feature F of a variable v^F if (i) v^F appears next to a λ -abstractor λv^F , and the appearance of λv^F is triggered by an expression with feature F, or (ii) v^F is bound by λv^F . - b. λ -abstractors inherit the features of the expressions that trigger their appearance. - (42) In my study group, - a. only Mary did her homework (... therefore John didn't do his). - a'. only Mary $\lambda i^{\text{fem}} t_i \text{ did } \frac{1}{\text{her}i} homework$ - b. only I did my homework (... therefore others didn't do theirs). - b'. only Ι λi^{1st} t_i^{1st} did my_i homework

-By contrast, a Syntactically Unconstrained view is stated in (37), according to which redundant elements can be disregarded under ellipsis, whether or not they can be taken to be inherited under binding.
+By contrast, a Syntactically Unconstrained view is stated in (43), according to which redundant elements can be disregarded under ellipsis, whether or not they can be taken to be inherited under binding.
 This view comes in two versions depending on whether all redundant elements can be ignored, or only features can be.

-(37) Liberal Erasure (informal version)
+(43) Liberal Erasure (informal version)